githosted/CAPSTONE/README.md

     -Transmission and Owner type depict negative correlation to Price.
     -Automatic transmissions tend to be more expensive and manuals sell for less according to this model.
     -The year, mileage, power and number of seats have shown a positive assosiation with sale price.

+##DEPLOYMENT:
+-When deploying this model - ensure that the next phase has been managed appropriately.
+-All values have been processed and there is no need to run additional data or more tests to validate or confirm findings.
+-Relay the findings directly to Used Car Lot TM for review, clarification, and discussion.

 ## MULTIPLE LINEAR REGRESSION INSTRUCTIONS